 Without a doubt, the characters are well-developed, and they continue to develop and change throughout the show.
 Building bridges, and in some cases, tearing them down again.
 The relationships between them aren’t normal ‘harem-trope’ types.
 They bounce around, going from bad, to good, and back again.
 This is what draws me into anime like Oreimo, the conflict and the resolutions between the characters, the subtleties that exist in between the lines.
 And don’t get me wrong, Oreimo doesn’t get close to some others in this regard, but it does it well, and for a light-hearted, comedy-drama – that’s something to praise, and one of Oreimo’s biggest achievements.

 Undeniably, the comedy is of note too.
 There were many times when I found myself laughing out at the rather uncomfortable moments Kyousuke and Kirino often find themselves in.
 It’s awkward and cringy in all the right comedic ways – well, it is if you aren’t overly offended by moving drawings on a screen.
-Most of the laughs centre on Kirino’s obsession with Eroge, and the relationship that ensues from revealing it to her brother.
+Most of the laughs center on Kirino’s obsession with Eroge, and the relationship that ensues from revealing it to her brother.
 After all, this is the driving force behind the story.

 As with most Slice of Life animes, there is no story of note.
 You will feel familiar with the high-school setting – though, it is not as prevalent as some others.
 You will feel familiar with the themes often conveyed, and the way in which the narrative is visually told.
 These are not drawbacks.
 Instead, I think in Oreimo’s case, it gives us a sense of what we are watching, leaving room to focus on the less-than-common themes that snake throughout the narrative